tearfulDalvik/almace-scaffolding/_app/_posts/work/2018-12-24-ctas-debugger.md

 plugin: lightense
 ---

 A Debug Tool for [CTAS Student System](http://172.20.2.205.cqu.pt/ctas/).
-This tool includes support of both macOS and Windows, ready to install in an offline environment.
+This tool includes support of both macOS and Windows, and it is ready to install in an offline environment.

 ### License